Why Women Are at Greater Risk for Depression Than Men

 PMS and PMDD

 Premenstrual syndrome (PMS) affects nearly all women during their menstrual cycle.
-Symptoms like mood swings, fatigue, irritability, and sadness can intensify in the days leading up to a woman's period.1,2
+Symptoms like mood swings, fatigue, irritability, and sadness can intensify.
+This usually happens in the days leading up to a woman's period.1,2

-Experts think that the changes in hormones during this time could impact chemicals in the brain that are responsible for mood regulation.
-Therefore, PMS could make women more vulnerable to mood disorders like anxiety and depression, whereas men do not have this issue.1,2
+Experts think that the changes in hormones during this time could impact chemicals in the brain.
+These chemicals are responsible for mood regulation.
+Therefore, PMS could make depression in women more likely.
+Men do not have this specific risk for mood disorders.1,2

 Some women go on to develop premenstrual dysphoric disorder (PMDD).
 About 5 to 8 percent of women have PMDD.
-PMDD is a much more severe form of PMS, especially when it comes to changes in mood.
+PMDD is a much more severe form of PMS.
+It causes intense changes in mood.
 While PMDD is more rare than PMS, it can greatly affect a woman's quality of life.1,2

 Perimenopause and menopause

 As women approach menopause, typically in their late 40s to early 50s, they undergo big hormonal changes.
 Fluctuating estrogen levels can trigger symptoms such as mood swings, irritability, and sleep problems.
-These symptoms – combined with the physical changes of aging – can increase the risk of depression in women during this stage of life.1,2
+These symptoms can take a toll on mental health.
+Combined with the physical changes of aging, they can increase the risk of depression in women during this stage of life.1,2

 Pregnancy and postpartum depression

 Pregnancy and childbirth are profound, life-altering events.
-But they also come with a heightened risk of depression for women.
-Postpartum depression (PPD), which results from extreme drops in estrogen and progesterone, can occur after giving birth.1,2
+But they also come with a heightened risk of depression in women.
+Postpartum depression (PPD) can occur after giving birth.
+This results from extreme drops in estrogen and progesterone.1,2

 PPD is very common – 10 to 15 percent of women have postpartum depression.
-PPD is marked by intense feelings of sadness, anxiety, intrusive thoughts, inability to care for one's newborn, and fatigue.
-Hormonal changes, sleep deprivation, and the stress of caring for a newborn can all lead to the development of PPD.1,2
+PPD is marked by intense feelings of sadness, anxiety, intrusive thoughts.
+Mothers may also feel an inability to care for their newborn alongside fatigue.
+Hormonal changes, sleep deprivation, and the stress of caring for a newborn can all lead to the development of mood disorders like PPD.1,2

-Beyond the hormonal and physical changes that come with puberty, PMS, pregnancy, and menopause, societal and environmental influences play a crucial role in women's mental health.
-In today's society, women often face unequal power dynamics and systemic inequality.
-These things can lead to feelings of stress, inadequacy, frustration, lack of control, and low self-esteem.1,3
+Hormones are not the only factor.
+Societal and environmental influences play a crucial role in women's mental health.
+In today's society, women often face unequal power dynamics.
+They also face systemic inequality.
+These things can lead to feelings of stress, inadequacy, and frustration.
+They may also cause a lack of control and low self-esteem.1,3

 Unequal pay is just one glaring example.
 To date, women are still paid less than their male counterparts.3

-Work overload, caregiving responsibilities, and the pressure to balance career and family can make these challenges worse, increasing the risk for depression in women.1,3
+There are other major stressors.
+Work overload, caregiving responsibilities, and the pressure to balance career and family can make these challenges worse.
+This increases the risk for depression in women.1,3

 Trauma from emotional, physical, or sexual abuse

-Unfortunately, many women have lived through emotional, sexual, and/or physical abuse at some point in their lives.
+Unfortunately, many women have lived through emotional, sexual, and/or physical abuse.
+This can happen at some point in their lives.
 The trauma of abuse has long-lasting effects on mental health.1

-Women who have experienced abuse may struggle with feelings of shame, guilt, and worthlessness, making them more vulnerable to depression.
+Women who have experienced abuse may struggle with feelings of shame, guilt, and worthlessness.
+This makes them more vulnerable to depression in women.
 These experiences increase the likelihood of having depression, post-traumatic stress disorder (PTSD), and other mood disorders.1

 Getting support and treatment for depression

 While women may be at a greater risk for depression than men, there is help available.
-Seeking support from friends, family, or mental health professionals can make a huge difference in managing depression.
-Therapy, medicine, lifestyle changes, and support groups are all effective treatment options for depression.1,2
+Seeking support from friends, family, or mental health professionals can make a huge difference.
+Proper care helps in managing depression.
+Therapy, medicine, lifestyle changes, and support groups are all effective treatment options for improving mental health.1,2

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Depression.Mental-Health-Community.com team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.